Welcome to the Australian Cluster Headaches websiteHere you will find a forum and information for sufferers of cluster headache and their supporters.

 Cluster Headache (CH) is a neurological disease that involves, as its most prominent feature, a severe degree of head pain.
 "Cluster" refers to the tendency for these headaches to occur periodically, with active periods interrupted by spontaneous remissions.
 Cluster Headaches specifically occur on one side of the head (unilateral).
 Cluster Headache is not a well understood condition and the cause of the disease is currently unknown.
 It affects approximately 0.1% of the population, and men are more commonly affected than women.

-Professor Peter Goadsby; director of the UCSF Headache Center and one of the world's leading headache experts and researchers has commented:
+Professor Peter Goadsby; director of the UCSF Headache Centre and one of the world's leading headache experts and researchers has commented:

 The condition was originally named Horton's Cephalalgia after Dr. B.T Horton.
 His original paper describes the severity of the headaches as being able to take normal men and force them to attempt or complete suicide.
 From Horton's 1939 paper on cluster headache: